-Whilst useful for assessing the differences between all assenters and non-assenters, the above analysis does not allow for distinguishing between groups of assenters.
-We are most interested in the difference between those who just evaluate diversity positively, but do not support institutional consequences (21%), and those who support both evaluation and participation assent (43%).
-In this section, we thus investigate which factors are associated with belonging to the two sub-groups (Figure 3).
-This analysis should also allow for establishing which issues and socio-demographic/economic factors determine the difference between evaluation and participation assent.
+Whilst useful for assessing the differences between all assenters and nonassenters in society, the previous analysis still leaves many questions unanswered regarding the different levels of assent to diversity: In the following section, we monopolise on the two dimensions of assent, and investigate which individuals solely evaluate diversity positively (evaluation only, 21 per cent of the whole sample), and which individuals additionally assent to institutional consequences (evaluation and participation assent, 43 per cent of the whole sample).
+This analysis enables a better understanding of the factors that determine the difference between evaluation and participation assent.
 Similar to above, we first conducted descriptive analyses, followed by a regression analysis.
-For the sake of parsimony, we only report the results of the regression here, and the full table of chi-squared analysis can be found in table A4 in the supplementary material.
+For the sake of parsimony, we only report the results of the regression here, and the full table of chi-squared analysis can be found in appendix table A4.
 Differently to the previous section, we use multinomial logistic regression models, because we are interested in investigating the difference between two groups, in relation to the broader sample.
-Our outcome is categorical, namely, whether an individual is in the "evaluation only", "evaluation and participation", "other", "full dissenting" group.
+Our outcome is categorical, namely, whether an individual is in the "evaluation only", "evaluation and participation", "other", or "full dissenting" group.
 We then run a regression model using "evaluation and participation assent" as the baseline outcome and generate a series of coefficients for each of the remaining outcomes.
 These can be read as, holding all else constant, how a one-unit increase (for categorical or dummy variables, moving from 0 to 1) in the variable in question affects the log-odds of being in one of the assent/dissent groups, compared to the "evaluation and participation" group.
-The full model can be found in table A5 in the supplementary material.
+The full model can be found in appendix table A5.
 Here, we present a dot-whisker plot for the part of the model which only compares the "evaluation only" with the "evaluation and participation assent" respondents.
-The coefficients in figure 6 thus reflect the log-odds of belonging to the "evaluation only" group.
+The coefficients in Figure 6 thus reflect the log-odds of belonging to the "evaluation only" group.